Senneseph/Rust-Edge-Gateway/docs/src/getting-started/lifecycle.md

 # Handler Lifecycle

-Understanding how handlers are compiled, started, and managed helps you write more reliable code.
+Understanding how handlers are compiled, loaded, and managed helps you write more reliable code.

 ## Endpoint States